Linda Robson: Loose Women

 Robson made her debut as a guest panellist on Loose Women on 19 August 2003, appearing alongside Kaye Adams, Carol McGiffin & Terri Dwyer.
 Robson returned to the show as a guest panellist on 2 December 2010, before returning as an occasional panellist from 11 November 2011.
 Regular panellist Jenny Eclair left the show in June 2012, meaning Robson became a regular panellist on 19 June 2012, replacing Eclair.
-As of 2016 Robson appears on Loose Women 1 or 2 times a week.
-Robson made 3 appearances during Series 16, 28 appearances in Series 17, 44 appearances in Series 18, 35 appearances in Series 19, 57 appearances in Series 20, 34 appearances in series 21, 49 appearances in series 22 and for Series 23 Linda made 21 appearances as of December 2018.
+As of 2016, Robson appears on Loose Women once or twice a week.
+Robson made three appearances during Series 16, 28 appearances in Series 17, 44 appearances in Series 18, 35 appearances in Series 19, 57 appearances in Series 20, 34 appearances in series 21, 49 appearances in series 22, and for Series 23 Linda made 21 appearances, as of December 2018.
 Robson did not return after Christmas and was replaced by Brenda Edwards.

 After a period of absence due to sickness, Linda returned to the panel from 17 January 2020.

 Birds of a Feather revival

 In 2013, it was announced that Birds of a Feather was to return for a tenth series, this time airing on the ITV network.
 The first episode aired on 2 January 2014 to an audience of over 8 million.
 After a successful tenth series, it was announced in 2014 that Birds of a Feather would return for an eleventh series, which began on 26 December 2014.
 In March 2015, it was announced that ITV had commissioned a third revived series (twelfth overall) which began airing in January 2016.
-The next series has been ordered and plans were mad to air in 2017.
-However filming has yet begun for a full series.
-Confusion occurred in February 2019 when Nigel Lythgoe seemed to suggest the series had ended.
-However an ITV representative later confirmed this was false as reported on digital Spy.
+The next series has been ordered and plans were made to air in 2017.
+However, filming has yet begun for a full series.
+Confusion occurred in February 2019, when Nigel Lythgoe seemed to suggest the series had ended.
+However, an ITV representative later confirmed this was false as reported on digital Spy.
 ITV have confirmed a new series will air and the hope was to start recording this year to mark 30 years of the sitcom.
-However this has since been put on hold due to Lesley Joseph's busy schedule.
+However, this has since been put on hold due to Lesley Joseph's busy schedule.
 A 2020 special has been filmed for this Christmas but without Pauline Quirke who has retired from acting to put efforts in to other works.